chrisweb/chris.lu/README.md

 > info  - VS Code settings.json has been created for Next.js' automatic app types, this file can be added to .gitignore if desired

-this vscode "workspace settings" file got created in a folder called `.vscode` and the file is called `settings.js`, it contains workspace specific configuration instructions for your VSCode IDE, as next.js tells you, it is up to you if you add them to .gitignore to ensure they don't get shared with other people using your repository, I usually however share mine, I think it can be helpful if the entire team working on a project uses the same IDE configuration
+this vscode "workspace settings" file got created in a directory called `.vscode` and the file is called `settings.js`, it contains workspace specific configuration instructions for your VSCode IDE, as next.js tells you, it is up to you if you add them to .gitignore to ensure they don't get shared with other people using your repository, I usually however share mine, I think it can be helpful if the entire team working on a project uses the same IDE configuration

 * because of that new VSCode settings file next.js just created, a notification will appear in your VSCode, saying that it detected that you installed typescript in the current workspace and will ask you if you allow it to use that version instead of it's own typescript version that is bundled into vscode, so we click on "Allow"

 ![vscode notification typescript version](./documentation/assets/images/vscode_notification_typescript_version.png)

-this notification is related to a new typescript plugin the next.js team created and which is included in the release of next.js 13, here isc a little quote from their [next.js 13.1 blog post](https://nextjs.org/blog/next-13-1):
+this notification is related to a new typescript plugin the next.js team created and which is included in the release of **next.js 13**, here isc a little quote from their [next.js 13.1 blog post](https://nextjs.org/blog/next-13-1):

 > We've built a new TypeScript plugin that provides suggestions for page and layout configuration options and provides helpful usage hints around Server and Client Components